wayneeseguin/graft/doc/array-merging.md

 To emphasize the new annotation an empty line was added.
 This is technically not needed, however it increases the readability.

 ## Operators that work the same for either type of array
-- `(( append ))` - The append operator tells Spruce to place the following content after the last existing entry.
+- `(( append ))` - The append operator tells graft to place the following content after the last existing entry.

-- `(( prepend ))` - The prepend operator tells Spruce to place the following content before the first existing entry.
+- `(( prepend ))` - The prepend operator tells graft to place the following content before the first existing entry.

-- `(( replace ))` - The replace operator tells Spruce to completely remove the existing array and replace it with the following entries.
+- `(( replace ))` - The replace operator tells graft to completely remove the existing array and replace it with the following entries.

 - `(( inline ))` - The inline operator might be a bit confusing at first glance.
 It takes the given entries and puts them on top of the existing ones based on their respective position in the array (index).
 The first one of the new entries is merged with the first one of the existing array and so on and so forth.
   The inline operator works with both types of arrays, however it is not _recommended_ to be used with arrays of maps, because this greatly reduces the maintainability.
 This is due to the fact that a change in the order of the existing list can create unexpected results.